Bruno Iribarne: Almería

+Burgos

+On 15 August 2026, after being a third-choice behind veterans Andrés Fernández and Fernando Martínez, Iribarne joined fellow Segunda División side Burgos CF on a four-year deal.

 International career

 Iribarne represented Spain at under-16 and under-19 levels, playing in the 2023 UEFA European Under-19 Championship with the latter side.

 Personal life

 Iribarne's grandfather Pedro was also a footballer.
 A centre-back, he notably represented Club Hispania de Almería and Guadix CF in the 1960s.